Implementing test strategies

 You can use them in two different ways:

-• Run them periodically over your Live Release (your production data).
+• Run them periodically over your production data.

 • Use them as part of your test suite in Continuous Integration with a Branch or fixtures.